 If transforming the Old State Capitol in Springfield into an historic site was complicated, turning it into a tourist attraction proved even trickier.
-All the interests involved wanted something different from the building; no surprise then that none of them was served well.
+All the interests involved wanted different things from the building; no surprise then that the building served none of them well.

 Consider the example of the Sound and Blight—er, Sound and Light— show.
-I shan’t recap the history of this electronic extravaganza except to note 1) it cost some $600,000; 2) it was lobbied for ‘by the resurrected Abraham Lincoln Association, which serves at a front for the local Lincoln Mafia~ and 3) like the Rockettes at Radio City Music Hall—it is a tourist attraction more praised than watched.
+I shan’t recap the history of this electronic extravaganza except to note 1) it cost some $600,000; 2) it was lobbied for ‘by the resurrected Abraham Lincoln Association, which serves at a front for the local Lincoln Mafia; and 3) like the Rockettes at Radio City Music Hall it is a tourist attraction more admired than enjoyed.

 The project was doomed from the start.
 Hyped by the Bicentennial and the curiosity of locals, first-year attendance was 41,000.
 In 1980, its season cut short by construction work, it had slipped to 11,000.
 It was ballyhooed as Illinois’s bicentennial gift to the nation, but no one checked to see if the nation wanted a sound and light show.
 (In fact, it already has one, in Philadelphia.)
 It has proved to be the gift that keeps on losing.
 In 1978, new State Historian William Alderfer tried to cut back S&L showings from seven nights a week to four, pleading lack of funds.
 An outraged delegation of locals marched on the governor’s office, saying that the show must go on, with the result that Gov. Thompson dipped into, his household accounts and gave the library the $13,000 it needed to keep it on for six nights a week.